CNR-ISMAR/mmes_creation/docs/introduction.rst

 * a list of sources sources.json: each source can provide one or more models for one or more variable
 * a mask file with the final grid you want to get
 * [optional] a wheights file for each model that needs to be spatially interpolated to fit the multi-model ansemble
-* a small amount of configuration information (directory in which all data will be available, variable to be considered ...)
+* a small amount of configuration information (directory in which all data will be available, variable to be considered ...) see [:ref:`gen_config`] section

+.. _dir_structure:

 Directory structure
 +++++++++++++++++++
-The application directory has python scripts and a subdirectori '''scripts''' with bash scripts used to download special sources or called by subprocess during program execution
+The application directory has python scripts and a subdirectory '''scripts''' with bash scripts used to download special sources or called by subprocess during program execution

 The data directory should have the following structure: